Rayleigh Castle: History

 On Swein's death the castle passed to his son Robert of Essex (c.
 1085 - died before 1159) and thence to his grandson Henry of Essex.
 Around 1140 the motte was covered in stone rubble.

 Henry was accused of cowardice in battle in 1163 and subject to a trial by combat, which he lost.
 The castle and its estates were confiscated to become the property of the king, Henry II.
 Extensive alterations were made to it in 1172 and in 1183-4.
-The property given by King John to Hubert de Burgh in around 1200 who probably used it as a source of building materials for the castle which he started building in 1230 about 5 km away at Hadleigh.
+The property was given by King John to Hubert de Burgh in around 1200, who probably used it as a source of building materials for the new castle which he started building in 1230 about 5 km away, namely Hadleigh Castle overlooking the Thames Estuary.

-On the death of Hubert's son in the latter half of the 13th century, ownership of the castle reverted to the Crown.
+On the death of Hubert's son in the latter half of the 13th century, ownership of Rayleigh Castle reverted to the Crown.
 Documents dating between 1279 and 1303 refer to the motte being used for pasture, which probably means that the castle was no longer used as a fortification.
-In 1394 King Richard II gave permission for the townspeople of Rayleigh to use the foundations of the castle as a source of stone.
-Since the foundations are explicitly mentioned in the document giving permission, it is unlikely that any other masonry structures remained by then.
+In 1394 Richard II gave permission for the townspeople of Rayleigh to use the foundations of the castle as a source of stone.
+Since the foundations are explicitly mentioned in the document giving permission, it is unlikely that any other masonry structures remained standing by then.